Woerden

-Woerden (/nl/) is a city and a municipality in central Netherlands.
-Due to its central location between Amsterdam, Rotterdam, The Hague, and Utrecht, and the fact that it has rail and road connections to those cities, it is a popular town for commuters who work in those cities.
+Woerden (/nl/) is a city and a municipality in the Province of Utrecht in the central Netherlands, 15 km west of Utrecht and 32 km south of Amsterdam.

 History

 The river Oude Rijn used to flow through the city center of Woerden, but in 1960 the old river was diverted around the city center.
 The city has a long and rich history in cheese making and trading; for years Gouda cheese for domestic and international use has been produced in this region.
 Woerden still holds its authentic (since 1885) cheese market at the market place in its center.